The mythological, romantic, and fun Midsummer is just a few days away!

-Chop some chives and serve it on top of the sour cream.
+Chop some chives and sprinkle on top of the sour cream.

-All shapes and forms of salmon but most typically gravlax or cold-smoked salmon.
-The salmon can usually be bought at your local grocery shop.
+All shapes and forms of salmon would work here, but typically gravlax or cold-smoked salmon are the crowd favorites.
 Serve with the IKEA’s mustard and dill sauce.

 One of the best dishes to ever hail out of Sweden.
 You are definitely going to want to serve this on your midsummer table.
-The amazing Big Swede BBQ, makes the best Skagen Toast we’ve tried so far.
+The one and only, Big Swede BBQ, makes the best Skagen Toast we’ve tried so far.

-Smörgåstårta is the best party trick in a Swedes book.
-This dish is so easy to make, versatile to fit anyone’s palette, dietary restrictions or preferences, and it’s filling.
+Smörgåstårta is one of the Swede’s best party tricks.
+This dish is easy to make, versatile enough to fit anyone’s palate, dietary restrictions, or preferences, and it’s filling.
 Also, a smörgåstårta is a sure sign of summer in Sweden.

 Ah, the pickled herring!
-A staple on the midsummer, christmas, easter, any table, really.
-Do Swedes even like the herring, or are we just eating it for the sake of tradition?
-Thankfully, IKEA has opened up so you can take the easy route here and pick up a few jars at our favorite stor, or you can make your own.
+A staple on the Midsummer, Christmas, Easter, any table really.
+Do Swedes even like herring, or are we just eating it for the sake of tradition?
+Thankfully, you can go the easy route here and click home a few jars of herring from Amazon, or you can make your own.
 We found a recipe from honest-food.net for you brave souls out there.